Higher dimensional Jordan curves: Almgren quasiminimality of .

 This proves the Lemma. \end{proof}

-\subsection{Almgren quasiminimality of $\wt F$.}
+\section{Almgren quasiminimality of $\wt F$.}

-Roughly speaking, a set $S$ in $\R^n$ is a quasiminimiser of the $d$-dimensional Hausdorff measure $\hd$ if, whenever we deform $S$ in a suitable way, the $d$-measure of such deformations does not shrink too much.
+Roughly speaking, a set $S$ in $\R^n$ is a (Almgren\footnote{The definition below was introduced by Almgren in \cite{almgren1976existence}.}) quasiminimiser of the $d$-dimensional Hausdorff measure $\hd$ if, whenever we deform $S$ in a suitable way, the $d$-measure of such deformations does not shrink too much.
 Quasiminimality is a form of stability: the set maintain its Hausdorff dimension under a suitable class of perturbations.
 Heuristically, this is the reason why we need to transfer the topological condition from $E$ to an Ahlfors regular set: in this case, modulo technicalities, quasimininality roughly coincides with our topological condition.